grafnu/daq-1/docs/integration_testing.md

 To run cloud-based tests, setup the Travis `GCP_BASE64_CRED` env variable with a `base64` encoded service account key for your project.
 It's recommended to use a dedicated key with a nice name like `daq-travis`, but not required.
-Encode the key value as per below, and cut/paste the resulting string into the Travis settings page for a `GCP_BASE64_CRED` varaible in the project.
+Encode the key value as per below, and cut/paste the resulting string into the Travis settings page for a `GCP_BASE64_CRED` varaible.
+Note the `-w 0` option is required for proper parsing/formatting, as there can't be any newlines in the copied string.

 <code>
-peringknife@peringknife-glaptop:~/daq$ <b>base64 local/gcp_service_account.json</b>
+peringknife@peringknife-glaptop:~/daq$ <b>base64 -w 0 local/gcp_service_account.json</b>
-ewogICJ0eXBlIjogInNlcnZpY2VfYWNjb3VudCIsCiAgInByb2plY3RfaWQiOiAiYm9zLWRhcS10
-ZXN0aW5nIiwKICAicHJpdmF0ZV9rZXlfaWQiOiAiOGQ2MDZjMmQ2NzhjOTAwMDgzNDhkNmM5M2Q5
-NmNjODJhNzZlNzBlNSIsCiAgInByaXZhdGVfa2V5IjogIi0tLS0tQkVHSU4gUFJJVkFURSBLRVkt
+ewogICJ0eXBlIjogInNlcnZpY2VfYWNjb3VudCIsCiAgInByb2plY3RfaWQiOiAiYm9zLWRhcS10ZXN0aW5nIiwKICAicHJpd
 &elip;
-b20vb2F1dGgyL3YxL2NlcnRzIiwKICAiY2xpZW50X3g1MDlfY2VydF91cmwiOiAiaHR0cHM6Ly93
-d3cuZ29vZ2xlYXBpcy5jb20vcm9ib3QvdjEvbWV0YWRhdGEveDUwOS9kYXEtdHJhdmlzJTQwYm9z
-LWRhcS10ZXN0aW5nLmlhbS5nc2VydmljZWFjY291bnQuY29tIgp9Cg==
+iOiAiaHR0cHM6Ly93LWRhcS10ZXN0aW5nLmlhbS5nc2VydmljZWFjY291bnQuY29tIgp9Cg==
 </code>

 ### Is my Travis set up correctly?